 (EC 1.5.1.29) | Bacterial recombinant, E.coli |

-Bacterial bioluminescence consists in a ligh-emitting reaction where a long-chain aliphatic aldehyde is oxidized in the presence of molecular oxygen and reduced flavin mononucleotide (FMNH2).
+Bacterial bioluminescence involves a light-emitting reaction where a long-chain aliphatic aldehyde is oxidized in the presence of molecular oxygen and reduced flavin mononucleotide (FMNH2).
 This reaction is catalyzed by bacterial luciferase.

-NOVOCIB offers a highly pure bacterial luciferase from Photobacterium phosphoreum and a recombinant FMN-Reductase which, when coupled to bacterial luciferase in vitro, is able to significantly increase the sensitivity and allow a better control of signal intensity and duration.
+NOVOCIB offers a highly pure bacterial luciferase from Photobacterium phosphoreum and a recombinant FMN-Reductase.
+When coupled with bacterial luciferase in vitro, this system provides enhanced sensitivity and precise control over signal intensity and duration, making it ideal for various research applications.

 Know more about NOVOCIB'S Bacterial Bioluminescence Enzymes